Oops and Daisies

 Don’t demand perfection from yourself, but aim for progress.
 Aiming for perfection makes it easy for us to find faults in ourselves and our habits, while progress looks at what we’ve accomplished so far, and how we’re doing better than we were a week or month before.

-Just ask little miss: because she’s definitely had an off morning where we may have watched a Daniel Tiger, or two.
+Just ask Little Miss: because she’s definitely had an off morning where we may have watched a Daniel Tiger, or two.

 What new habits are you working on changing?
 Need help staying accountable?
 Comment below!